alevani/ant_war_simulation/README.md

 // Colony of ants
 Colony {
-	var color; // which refers to the chemical attributes var nb_ants;
+	var color; // refers to the chemical attributes var nb_ants;
 	Queen queens[]; // One or many queens
 	Worker workers[];